 The curriculum gradually evolved during Carlisle's administration; for example, he shocked everyone by delivering his first presidential commencement address in English rather than in Latin.
 Nevertheless, many lasting traditions of Wofford life date from his administration.
 Four surviving chapters of national social fraternities (Kappa Alpha, 1869; Sigma Alpha Epsilon, 1885; Pi Kappa Alpha, 1891; and Kappa Sigma, 1894) were chartered on the campus.
 Such organizations owned or rented houses in the Spartanburg village, because in those days, professors lived in college housing while students were expected to make their own arrangements for room and board.
-To meet some of their needs, two students from the North Carolina mountains, Zach and Zeb Whiteside, opened and operated Wofford's first dining hall in Main Building.
-Union soldiers in Spartanburg during Reconstruction apparently introduced college students to baseball, and Wofford and Furman University played South Carolina's first intercollegiate football game in December 1889.
+To meet some of their needs, the two Whiteside brothers from the North Carolina mountains opened and operated Wofford's first dining hall in Main Building.
+Union soldiers in Spartanburg during Reconstruction played baseball with Wofford students, and Wofford and Furman University played South Carolina's first intercollegiate football game in December 1889.
 Students participated actively in literary societies, and members held weekly debates and gave regular orations.
 The societies started the college's first libraries, and the library's special collections holds many of those original volumes.
 That same year, students from the societies organized one of the South's earliest literary magazines, The Journal.
 At commencements throughout the period, graduates sang the hymn "From All That Dwell Below the Skies" and each received a Bible signed by faculty members.